KryspinTrawnik/CafeMVC/README.md

 This application is built in Clean Architecture and the Service-Repository pattern.

 ## Technologies
-* .NET Core 5
+* .NET Core 6
-* ASP.NET, HTML5, MSSQL
+* ASP.NET, HTML5, CSS, JS and MSSQL
-* WebAPI
 * Depedency Injection
-* Entity Framework Core 5.0.5
+* Entity Framework Core 6.0.6
 * LINQ
+* Session  2.2.0
+* AutoMapper

 ## Features